How To Paint A Dresser Without Sanding

 A Brief History

 The desire to avoid sanding has been around for as long as people have been painting furniture.
-In the past, harsh chemical strippers were often used to remove old finishes, but these were often toxic and environmentally unfriendly.
+In practice, in the past, harsh chemical strippers were often used to remove old finishes, but these were often toxic and environmentally unfriendly.
 As concerns about health and environmental impact grew, manufacturers began developing products that would allow for painting without the need for harsh chemicals or extensive sanding.

 The Science Behind Adhesion